PSA HDi engine: 2.7 V6

 The 2.7L, 24-valve DOHC biturbo V6 DT17 is also produced by the Ford/PSA joint venture, and is also solely built in Dagenham.
 A variant of this engine for the use in Land-Rover, the so-called 'LR-TDV6 Diesel engine' rd at their Dunton and Whitley research centres.

 Another version, with only a single turbo is fitted to Australian made Ford Territory since 2011.
 Territory is a 5 or 7 seat Falcon based SUV vehicle, available in rear or all wheel drive.
 Territory production ceased in October 2016 when Ford closed its Australian manufacturing facility.

 3.0 V6

 The 3.0 L, 24-valve DOHC biturbo V6 DT20 has replaced the 2.7 V6 HDi on PSA cars starting from 2009.
 PSA stopped its production in 2009.

+5.5 V12 (FAP)

+The 5.5L V12 engine with FAP (Filtre à particules, French for particulate filter) was built by Peugeot Sport for competition purposes.
+Initially this engine could power a MR 4-door sedan (908 RC), but car never reached series production.
+V12 was approved for use in LMP1 class from 2007 to 2010, and it was used by works team in ELMS, ALMS and 24 Hours of Le Mans.